Halloween at home this year? It doesn’t have to be boring! Plan a night to remember with these simple ideas for celebrating at home.

 7. WRAP UP WITH A SCARY MOVIE

 Lately I’ve been in the mood to watch Young Frankenstein, but here’s a list of some family favorites that the kids will enjoy.
-If it’s cold enough, light a fire, otherwise lights out or a few candles will up the spook factor for these classic Halloween movies.
+If it’s cold enough, light a fire, otherwise lights out or a few candles will up the spook factor for a classic Halloween movie.

 YOU MIGHT ALSO LIKE…